 - Put the aluminum foil circle on top of the pod and wrap the foil under the brim so it’s fixed to the capsule.

 - Use the Nespresso capsule as you would a new pod.

-Note: make sure to have the right grind size for proper extraction, including a fine grind for Original pods and medium-fine for Vertuo.
+Note: make sure to have the right grind size for proper extraction, including something close to an espresso grind for Original and Vertuo pods.

 This process of making a new foil lid to reuse capsules is a little tedious.
 The seal doesn’t always hold, and it won’t work if you cover up the Vertuo capsule barcode.

-You can get a kit for refilling the pods to make the process easier.
-I’ve used the Capmesso seals and Aieve aluminum seals, which work great, are easy, and cost barely over a dime each.
-Personally, I like Aieve better because it include a scoop and small holder for the pods.
+Personally, I like Aieve better because it includes a scoop and a small holder for the pods.
 Also, these seals aren’t as good as the original, so don’t plan for them to stay fresh for over a month.

 You can also use Nespresso pods to make some decor if you feel creative.
 Pinterest is your best friend with all kinds of ideas for pod decor — from Christmas ornaments to a cactus pot.

 We have a full video on the best way to refill your Nespresso pods:

 Used Nespresso capsules can’t be placed in the recycling bin with your other recyclables.
 The best way to recycle the pods is to use the Nespresso capsule recycling program.
 Nespresso has done everything to make the process as pain-free as possible.
 You can drop off the pods at a Nespresso store, send them via courier with your next delivery, or send them via mail.